yakaras/covid.py/README.md

    python virus.py
    ```
 ### Usage
-If you like, you can modify the script to show your own virus.
+If you like, you can modify the script to show other virus behavior.
-You´ll just know the params and change them

 Example:
    ```python